DeepC2: AI-powered Covert Command and Control on OSNs: Implementation

+(3) \textbf{Performance}.
 To test the performance, we conducted the training process several times.
-This model converged rapidly during training.
+The model converged rapidly during training.
 After 10-20 epochs, 100\% accuracy on the test set was obtained.
-The size of a trained Siamese neural network model is 2.42 MB.
+The size of a trained model is 2.42 MB.
 We used avatars from all 115,887 users to make up the validation set, for a total of 463,544 pairs (115,887 pairs with label 0 and 347,657 pairs with label 1, 1:3 in ratio).
 Evaluations show that the model reached an accuracy of more than 99.999\%, with only 2-4 mislabeled pairs.
-Different from traditional machine learning works, we need to avoid hijacking the botmaster's accounts, which means mislabeling from 1 to 0 (not the same to the same) is forbidden, while some mislabeling from 0 to 1 can be allowed.
-The original labels of the mislabeled pairs were all 0, which means that no avatar collision occurred with the trained models and ensured security for the botmaster's accounts.
+Different from traditional machine learning works, we need to avoid hijacking the attacker's accounts, which means mislabeling from \textit{not the same} to \textit{the same} (false positive) is forbidden, while some mislabeling from \textit{the same} to \textit{not the same} (false negative) is allowed.
+The original labels of the mislabeled pairs were all 0, which means no avatar collision occurred with the trained models.
+It ensured the security of the attacker's accounts.